facebook/react/scripts/release/README.md

 Creates a canary build from the current (local) Git revision.

 **This script is an escape hatch.** It allows a canary release to be created without pushing a commit to be verified by Circle CI. **It does not run any automated unit tests.** Testing is solely the responsibility of the release engineer.

+Note that this script git-archives the React repo (at the current revision) to a temporary directory before building, so **uncommitted changes are not included in the build**.

 #### Example usage
 To create a canary from the current branch and revision: